gsoules/AvantElements/README.md

 ###### Syntax:

-The syntax for each row of the Text Field option is
+The syntax for each row of the SimpleVocab Field option is

     <element-name> [ ":" <width> ]